redhat-openstack/website/source/networking/neutron-with-ovs-and-vlans.html.md

 ### Post-install configuration

-Basic Neutron post-install configuration includes networks and subnets creation, association with routers, security group rules creation and floating IPs association.
+Basic Neutron post-install configuration includes:

+*   creation of tenants' private networks and subnets
+*   creation of the external network and subnet
+*   creation and configuration of routers
+*   security group rule creation
+*   floating IP association

 After running packstack, you'll need to create a router and set its gateway, external network and subnet.
 Typically, you'll also create a private network and subnet for each tenant, and connect these private subnets to the router.

-#### Networks and Subnets
+#### Tenant networks and subnets

 Typical tenant network creation (run with tenant's credentials, or also specify --tenant-id):